-A Harvey waiver is a stipulation or agreement by a defendant in a California criminal case that any counts dismissed as part of a plea agreement can still be considered for the purposes of sentencing.
+A Harvey waiver is an agreement by a defendant that any counts dismissed as part of a plea agreement can still be considered for the purposes of sentencing on the remaining counts.
 The waiver is typically used to ensure that victim restitution is ordered to compensate the victims for any losses.

 The use of a Harvey waiver is recommended in California Penal Code 1192.3b.
 According to this statute: